Saturday 22 Jumada al-ula 1446 - 23 November 2024

 Tafseer Ibn Katheer (7/278-279).

-If reciting al-Faatihah on such occasions was prescribed in Islam, then the people who preceded us in doing everything that is good, and who were the most knowledgeable of people of all virtues, would have done it before us – namely the Companions of the Prophet (blessings and peace of Allah be upon him).
+If reciting al-Fatihah on such occasions was prescribed in Islam, then the people who preceded us in doing everything that is good, and who were the most knowledgeable of people of all virtues, would have done it before us – namely the Companions of the Prophet (blessings and peace of Allah be upon him).

 He replied:

 This is not something that is prescribed in Islam; rather it is an innovation.
-Recitation of al-Faatihah or any other particular soorah should not be done except on the occasions on which Islam prescribes recitation thereof.
+Recitation of al-Fatihah or any other particular soorah should not be done except on the occasions on which Islam prescribes recitation thereof.
 If it is recited on other occasions as an act of worship, then it is to be regarded as an innovation.
-We have seen many people reciting al-Faatihah on all kinds of occasions, to the extent that we have even heard people say: Recite al-Faatihah for the dead; and on other occasions and for other purposes.
+We have seen many people reciting al-Fatihah on all kinds of occasions, to the extent that we have even heard people say: Recite al-Fatihah for the dead; and on other occasions and for other purposes.
 All of these matters are reprehensible innovations.
-Al-Faatihah and other soorahs are not to be recited in any situation or in any place or at any time except in cases where doing so is prescribed according to the Book of Allah or the Sunnah of His Prophet (blessings and peace of Allah be upon him).
+Al-Fatihah and other soorahs are not to be recited in any situation or in any place or at any time except in cases where doing so is prescribed according to the Book of Allah or the Sunnah of His Prophet (blessings and peace of Allah be upon him).
 Otherwise it is an innovation and the one who does it is to be denounced.
 End quote.

 Fataawa Noor ‘ala ad-Darb (10/95)